DogiparthiHarini/FlamAI/AI_USAGE.md

   changed mid-draft once the constraints were laid out arithmetically.
 Since the assignment says there's no single right answer here, this is the section where I most need to be able to argue the reasoning myself rather than recite the memo's conclusion.

-## What I still need to do before the defense

-Reading this repo is not the same as being able to defend it.
-Before the live session I need to: personally re-run every script in `partA/scripts/`, `partA/results/corrected_analysis.py`, and `partB/capacity_calc.py` and watch the numbers come out; be able to redo the KV-cache and goodput arithmetic on paper without the script; and be ready to explain, in my own words, why sentence-ratio is the right denominator and why Qwen2.5 breaks the "any multilingual tokenizer fixes it" story — not just that it does.
-That's the actual gap between "an AI produced a correct repo" and "I can defend this," and it's on me to close it, not something this document can close by itself.